MyFitnessPal Alternatives: Top Food Tracking Apps Compared

 Top MyFitnessPal alternatives in 2026 include:

 MyNetDiary has been building nutrition tracking technology since 2005 and now serves over 30 million registered users.
 We maintain one of the largest staff-verified food databases in the industry, processing thousands of updates daily.
-That experience gives us a perspective most reviewers simply do not have: we know what goes into building these apps, what is genuinely hard to get right, and where marketing claims diverge from reality.
+That experience gives us a perspective most reviewers simply do not have: we know what goes into building these apps, what is hard to get right, and where marketing claims diverge from reality.

 For this comparison, we logged 127 identical food entries across all tested apps over one full week in January 2026, measuring every tap, swipe, and search required.
 Database claims were verified against each app’s published documentation and app store listings.
 Pricing was confirmed directly in each app.
 This article was written by Sergey Oreshko, CEO and Co-Founder of MyNetDiary, and reviewed for nutritional accuracy by Sue Heikkinen, MS, RDN, a registered dietitian on MyNetDiary’s team.
+MyNetDiary’s nutrition content is trusted by registered dietitians through its free Professional Connect platform.

 Last updated: March 2026